 Stress: The Silent Trigger

-Sleep and Hydration Matters
+Why Sleep and Hydration Matter

 Conclusion: Balance is Key

 Preventing high blood sugar does not have to be complicated.
-Eating in reasonable portions, staying active every day, sleeping well, drinking enough water, and managing stress already make a big difference.
+Eating in reasonable portions, staying active every day, sleeping well, drinking enough water, and managing stress already make a tremendous difference.
 These small habits, when done consistently, help keep the body steady.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 Does stress cause high blood sugar?